About theColt Cadets

 part of the Colt Cadets!

 In the summer of 2016, the Colt Cadets spend 45 days on the road, traveling to parades and competitions in the Midwest, performing for more than 75,000 people.
 We travel in late June through early August, with time off to allow for family and other activities.
 We'll cap our season at Lucas Oil Stadium (home of the NFL Colts) in Indianapolis, Indiana.

-Review Frequently Asked Questions for Out of Area Students and contact Matt Mulvanny at firstname.lastname@example.org to see if Colt Cadets is a possibility for you even if you live an hour or more from Dubuque, Iowa.
+Contact Matt Mulvanny at firstname.lastname@example.org to see if Colt Cadets is a possibility for you even if you live two hours or more from Dubuque, Iowa.